Sleort/FerrenbergSwendsenReweighting.jl/README.md

 Calculates the reweighting weights - the "reweights".

-[^1]: The nomenclature is kind misleading.
+[^1]: The nomenclature is kind of misleading.
 No histogram is actually constructed in the reweighting procedure.

 ## Installation